KansasCityWomeninTechnology/LearningResources/glossary.md

 **Home Directory** - The directory/folder for the user (you are logged in as) on your computer.
 Typically `/users/<your user name>` on a Mac or `C:/Users/<your user name>` on a Windows machine.

 **HTML (Hypertext Markup Language)** - Language used to create documents that display text, images and other resources through a Web browser.
 HTML is the foundation of a web page.
-Document names end with `.html` (or .`htm`) file extension.
+Document names end with the `.html` (or .`htm`) file extension.

 **HTTP (Hypertext Transfer Protocol)** - Protocol that is the foundation of data communication for the World Wide Web.
-Hypertext documents (usually HTML files) inlude hyperlinks (links for short) to other resources.
+Hypertext documents (usually HTML files) inlude hyperlinks (_links_ for short) to other resources.

 **HTTP Server** - Software understanding HTTP (protocol browser uses to view webpages) & URLs (web addresses).

 **Integraged Development Environment (IDE)** - A software application that provides a comprehensive setting for software development to programmers.
 Typically includes a code editor, build automation tools and a debugger.
 Most will have some form of intelligent code completion and some will contain a compiler, interpreter or both.
-For more information, look here:  http://mashable.com/2010/10/06/ide-guide
+For more information, look here: [http://mashable.com/2010/10/06/ide-guide](http://mashable.com/2010/10/06/ide-guide)

 **JavaScript Library** - Pre-written JavaScript code that can be utilized within your web application.
 Examples include jQuery, bxSlider and many more.